kunalmanishdesai/SIH-Blockchain/readme.md

-# jute asset Tracking with Blockchain and IoT
+# Jute asset Tracking

-In this pattern, we will be creating a local Hyperledger Fabric network using the IBM Blockchain Platform extension for VSCode which makes it easy to start developing smart contracts.
+A local Hyperledger Fabric network using the IBM Blockchain Platform extension for VSCode.

-The solution that we will be creating is a jute asset lifecycle and tracking solution that keeps a record of the jute asset from creation to deletion.
-Also, we will be creating and managing jute asset leases which keep track of the lease terms in a lease agreement such as end date, price, and deposit amount.
+The solution that is a jute asset lifecycle and tracking solution that keeps a record of the jute asset from creation to deletion.
+Also, we will be creating and managing jute asset inspection contracts which keep track of the contract terms in a contract agreement such as end date, price, and deposit amount.

-For the IoT integration, we will be leveraging the IBM Watson IoT Platform to handle device scanning at various locations as the jute asset is being transferred.
-Instead of having an actual physical device, we will be creating a web app pretending to be a device which will trigger these scans and notify a locally node.js app to invoke the updatejute assetLocation transaction.
+For the IoT integration, we have leverage the IBM Watson IoT Platform to handle device scanning at various locations as the jute asset is being transferred.
+Instead of having an actual physical device, we have created a web app pretending to be a device which will trigger these scans and notify a locally node.js app to invoke the updatejute assetLocation transaction.

-After completing this pattern you will understand how to:
-- Deploy smart contracts to a local Hyperledger Fabric network
-- Create a simulated IoT device using the IBM Watson IoT Platform and Node-Red
-- Connect to a Hyperledger Fabric application using the Fabric SDK for Node.js
-- Publish IoT events to the ledger on a device event such as a scan

 # Flow
 1. The smart contract is deployed to a local Hyperledger Fabric network via the IBM Blockchain Platform extension for VS Code.